 Sinusitis (sinus infection)

 Sinusitis is swelling of the sinuses, usually caused by an infection.
 It’s common and usually clears up on its own within 2 to 3 weeks.
-In some cases it lasts a long time.
+But medicines can help if it's taking a long time to go away.

 Check if you have sinusitis